akbir/akbir.github.io/_posts/2019-12-03-quantum_teleporation.md

 *Twice in the past week i’ve been asked to explain Quantum Teleportation (QT), firstly at a talk given at a research house and secondly by my tutee.
 I ended up asking myself plenty of questions as they went by and below wanted to write a concise explanation.*

-## Teleportation Doesn’t Really Mean What You think
+## Teleportation Doesn’t Really Mean What You Think

 Quantum teleportation is a protocol for how we can communicate information with entangled quantum states.
 It has very little to do with our science fiction idea of teleportation — where matter seemingly hops through space and time.
 Quantum teleportation concerns itself with how to send a quantum state from one person to another without physically exchanging anything.